chialab/rna-cli/docs/Testing.md

 ## Coverage reports

-Adding the `--coverage` flag to the `unit` command, RNA will produce coverage reports in the `test/__coverage__` directory.
+Adding the `--coverage` flag to the `test` command, RNA will produce coverage reports in the `test/__coverage__` directory.
 Code coverage is provided by the [Istanbul](https://istanbul.js.org/) library in HTML and `lcov` formats, so you can monitor the coverage of a PR or the global state of the project using integrations like [Codecov](https://codecov.io/).